Britain's Next Top Model series 3: Week 8

-The girls arrived at Models 1 and they met Mark Evans along with casting agents where they took a polaroid shot for a casting.
+The top 5 contestants arrived at Models 1 and they met Mark Evans along with casting agents where they took a polaroid shot for a casting.
 Mark announced that they would be going to Rio de Janeiro, Brazil, but there are only four places on the plane.
 When they returned at the house, they were surprised when Lisa was there and they were told about the trip to Rio.

 They arrived at London's East End for vintage shopping.
 Later, they had a go-see challenge for a casting with Company Magazine where they met the editor Victoria White.
 Some girls could not remember the names of the photographers in the last photo shoots.
 Lauren, Rebecca and Stefanie were treated to their own room at the Savoy Hotel and having video messages from home for impressing the judges most.

-For the photoshoot this week, the girls had to pose underwater for a Firefly Tonics commercial whilst trying to deliver a tranquil, soothing and refreshing picture.
+For the photoshoot this week, the contestants had to pose underwater for a Firefly Tonics commercial whilst trying to deliver a tranquil, soothing and refreshing picture.
 Lucy had trouble with deep water and had panic problems throughout the shoot.
 Stefanie was genuinely afraid until she got under the water and started posing like she did not have a problem.

 At the judging panel, Rebecca's photo was universally praised and she was announced as the commercial of Firefly Tonics.
 The other girls' photo did not receive praise as Rebecca's photo did.
 The first call-out ultimately went to, of course, Rebecca and she booked the first seat to Rio.
 Lauren was very shocked and happy when she was called as the second best shot, because at the judging panel, her photo is criticised by Jonathan and Victoria as it was looked "a bit strange and a bit pain" (while on the other way, Paula was like it).
 However, her impressive challenge win meant that Lauren booked the second seat to Rio.

 Stefanie, also shocked, is revealed to have booked the third seat to Rio.
 Her shoot was also universally criticised as she looked drowned in her photo, rather than looking beautiful.
-It is revealed that she became the third girl to go to Rio due to her challenge win.
+It is revealed that she became the third contestant to go to Rio due to her challenge win.
 Louise and Lucy "drowned" into the bottom two.
 Louise, once again is criticised for her attitude problem, but she has been producing some beautiful photos.
-Lucy is eliminated due to her less than consistent work and a fear of deep water while Louise books the fourth and final seat to Rio.
+Lucy is eliminated due to her less than consistent work, fear of deep water and looks more actress-y rather than a model while Louise books the fourth and final seat to Rio.